JennyDeVito/stupid-ninja/LINUX.md

 ### Removing files (rm)
-Removes files normally (one by one) or recursively (like a path of destruction):
+Remove files normally (one by one) or recursively (like a path of destruction):

         rm filename
         rm Path/filename